Careers in Peacemaking and Social Change

 - Handbook for Nonviolent Campaigns - War Resisters' International

-- Training for Change - Since 1992, Training for Change has been committed to increasing capacity around the world for activist training.
+Since 1992, Training for Change has been committed to increasing capacity around the world for activist training, specializing in training for trainers.
 When they say activist training, they mean training that helps groups stand up more effectively for justice, peace and the environment.
 They deliver skills directly that people working for social change can use in their daily work.
-Their website also has a lot of great resources for leading your own trainings on a variety of topics
+Their website also has a lot of great resources for leading your own trainings on a variety of topics.

 - Washington Peace Center - If you can't find what you're looking for, get in touch with the Peace Center and we'll help you get trained in whatever you need to know.